Inshore weekly update

 2018-19 CALENDAR AND RED BOOK AVAILABLE (PRINT AND DIGITAL)

-The 2018-19 Red Book is available in print from the office and a digital copy will soon be available online.
+The 2018-19 Red Book is available in print from the office and a digital copy is now available online.
 The 2018-19 season calendar is already available in PDF on the Sailing Handbooks and Calendar page on the club website.
 Please take time to review the inshore section information in the new book!